-In his workshop, Ron has just about every type of clamp that is made.
-But when it comes to clamping round objects, like the handle on an antique doll stroller or the shattered pedestal on a table base, conventional clamps aren't the best solution.
-Ron has found that a bicycle inner tube can be a perfect clamping tool for certain jobs.
+In my workshop, I'm fortunate to have a generous collection of clamps.
+But when it comes to clamping round objects, like the handle on an antique doll stroller or the shattered pedestal on a table base, conventional clamps aren't necessarily the best solution.
+I've found that a bicycle inner tube can be a perfect clamping tool for certain jobs.

 To turn a bicycle tube into a clamp, first cut away the valve and then cut the tube in half, lengthwise.
 You will now have two long narrow strips of very stretchable rubber.